Insider Tips: Sausalito Ferry Bike Guidelines

 - There is not an arbitrary bike capacity for each vessel, since it all depends on how many passengers buy tickets.
 The larger ferries are designed to carry 200 bikes.

-- Electric bikes are prohibited on Golden Gate Ferries, due to the danger of fire from their batteries.
+- Electric bikes are allowed on Golden Gate Ferries, as of August 10, 2021.

-- Electric scooters are OK (and I don’t know why this is OK when electric bikes are not), but the scooter must be a) turned off and b) the handlebars tucked back so they take as little space as possible.
+- Electric scooters are OK, but the scooter must be a) turned off and b) the handlebars tucked back so they take as little space as possible.

 - Folding bikes are OK, but must be stored in a carry-on bag beneath a seat (or as directed by the crew).
 They can’t be placed in the onboard bike racks used by standard bikes.